pojntfx/pojde/README.md

 🚧 This project is WIP.
 Please use the [original pojde](https://github.com/pojntfx/pojde) until this reaches a stable level.
 While it has reached feature parity, UX needs improvement. 🚧

-`pojde` is a headless development environment with web access for all components, which can be installed, configured and managed using `pojdectl`, it's management tool.
+`pojde-ng` is a headless development environment with web access for all components, which can be installed, configured and managed using `pojdectl-ng`, it's management tool.

 - Based on Debian
 - Interactive configuration